-In order to transfer to B.C. as an Emergency Medical Assistant (EMA), you must be licensed or registered as an EMA or equivalent in your current jurisdiction.
-The Emergency Medical Assistants Licensing Board does not accept applications from applicants transferring to B.C. based on training, employment and/or examinations only.
+In order to transfer to British Columbia (BC) as an Emergency Medical Assistant (EMA), you must be licensed or registered as an EMA or equivalent in your current jurisdiction.
+The Emergency Medical Assistants Licensing Board does not accept applications from applicants transferring to BC based on training, employment and/or examinations only.

-If you hold a valid Emergency Medical Assistant licence in one or more province of Canada, you can get a licence in B.C..
-The following links show which endorsements apply to each licence category:
+If you hold a valid Emergency Medical Assistant licence in one or more province of Canada, you can get a licence in BC.

-Please Note: Not all licence levels will transfer to B.C. with all the endorsements listed in Schedule 2 of the Emergency Medical Assistants Regulation.
-Please see Endorsement Applications for more information on how to get an endorsement.
+Please Note: Not all licence levels will transfer to BC with all the endorsements listed in Schedule 2 of the Emergency Medical Assistants Regulation.
+Please see the endorsement/restriction section on the Training Programs for Students page for more information on how to get an endorsement.

 - Complete Section A of the COPR Labour Mobility form (PDF, 288KB) for each province you are currently and/or previously registered in and send it to your regulating body(s).
 The regulating body(s) will complete Section B and send it directly to our office.